Fire and rescue services

 Arrivals by sea must meet the same requirements as air arrivals (see above).

-Entry to Cyprus is only legal through:
+The only legal entry to Cyprus is through:

 Illegal entry ports include: